murphyjohn/API-Testing/README.md

 # API-Testing
-Code I write to help me to learn how to use a REST API
+Code I write to help me to learn how to use an API